harshulgandhi/salesfast/Catalog.md

 5. Update/add content to the e-detailing portal designed for physician's reference
 6. Update/add content to SalesRep's online training material
 7. Take informed decision to create and manage cycle plan for a SalesRep
+8. Monitor and update alignment created by SalesFast

 _Situation of using the software_: